-Date Product level From: 2 nd November 2018 To: 19 th November 2018 CSTD1A, L1C All CSTD1A products and some L1C products are flagged as Warning due to Instrument Error.
+Date Product level From: 9 th September 2020 To: 10 th September 2020 L1 L2 Due to a delay of the primitives, VTEC file for 20200909 and 20200910 were processed later than usual.
+Therefore, Faraday rotation was computed with the previous available TEC file for some periods.
+The impact of this in quality is regarded as minor.
+From: 1rst January 2020 To: 14 th January 2020 L2OS OTT files were not generated due to an out of data IGRF-12 model.
+The impact of this event is still under assessment regarding Sea Surface Salinity.
+From: 2 nd November 2018 To: 19 th November 2018 CSTD1A, L1C All CSTD1A products and some L1C products are flagged as Warning due to Instrument Error.
 This is related with an expected temperature increase of LCF_A_10, which sometimes falls above 27 degrees.
 The temperature evolution of this LICEF is being monitored From: 14 th November 2018 To: 15 th November 2018 L2OS L2OS data between 14th and 15th of November lack retrievals for some areas due to antenna temperature slightly higher than nominal.
 From: beginning of the mission To: 1st September 2016 L1 L2 Due to a software anomaly in the Level 0 processor, the Cycle, orbit relative and orbit absolute fields in all the product headers are incorrectly set.
 Those values are annotated in the headers of all the higher level products.
-The anomaly was fixed on 1st September 2016 with the deployment in the processing facility of a new version (v308) of the L0 processor.
+The anomaly was fixed on 1 st September 2016 with the deployment in the processing facility of a new version (v308) of the L0 processor.
 From: 18 th of August 2016 (16:36z) To: 20 th September 2016 (08:26z) L1 Brightness temperature generated with calibration occurred on 2 nd July instead of calibration occurred on 18 th August.
 The impact of wrongly consolidated calibrated visibilities (UAVD1A) is negligible.
-In relation to the impact in the brightness temperature of the degraded PMS gain and offset (CRSD1A) the analysis had shown a small bias of +/- 0.25K in the image From: 21 st June 2017 (06:05:53z) To: 21 st June 2017 (07:28:07z) L1 Due to CCU reset side effect science data was acquired with instrument pointing in external target looking at deep sky.
+In relation to the impact in the brightness temperature of the degraded PMS gain and offset (CRSD1A) the analysis had shown a small bias of +/- 0.25K in the image

+Date Product level From: 21st June 2017 (06:05:53z) To: 21st June 2017 (07:28:07z) L1 Due to CCU reset side effect science data was acquired with instrument pointing in external target looking at deep sky.